 \subsection{RQ3: Evaluation of Different Ranking Losses}

-In this section, we expand our analysis to include various classification-ranking combination methods.
-We aim to examine whether these methods possess properties similar to the Combined-Pair, thereby enhancing the applicability of our theory to a wider range of scenarios.
-While Combined-Pair integrates BCE loss with pairwise ranking loss, other methods merge BCE loss with listwise ranking loss.
-Combined-List~\cite{yan2022scale} employs BCE loss in conjunction with the original ListNet loss~\cite{cao2007learning}.
+In this section, we expand our analysis to include other classification-ranking combination methods beyond Combined-Pair.
+We aim to examine whether these methods possess properties similar to the Combined-Pair, thereby enhancing the applicability of our theory to a broader range of methods.

+While Combined-Pair integrates BCE loss with pairwise ranking loss, other methods combine BCE loss with listwise ranking loss.
+For example, Combined-List~\cite{yan2022scale} employs BCE loss in conjunction with the original ListNet loss~\cite{cao2007learning}.
 RCR~\cite{bai2023regression} combines BCE loss with ListCE loss, a variant of ListNet loss designed to align its minima with that of BCE loss.
 JRC~\cite{jrc} decoupled the logit into click and non-click logits and proposed a corresponding combination method with listwise-like loss.

 These combination methods also incorporate ranking loss with BCE loss.
 So, can they also alleviate gradient vanishing regarding negative samples?
-We observe the dynamics of gradient norms of these methods on the Criteo dataset in the first training epoch.
-Through the analysis shown in Fig.~\ref{fig: neg_grad_dual_1}, we found that their gradient norms are relatively improved compared to the BCE method to varying degrees across different forms, indicating that gradient vanishing alleviation also occurs in combination methods other than Combined-Pair.
-Among them, since the JRC decouples the logit into click and non-click logits, their gradient magnitudes differ.
-Thus, JRC has different gradient norms between click/non-click logits.
-Empirically, the gradient of non-click logit is much larger, and therefore, the role in alleviating gradient vanishing mainly comes from non-click logit.
+We monitor the gradient norm dynamics of negative samples for these methods on the Criteo dataset in the first training epoch.
+Through the analysis shown in Fig.~\ref{fig: dual_grad_comp}, we found that their gradient norms are relatively improved compared to the BCE method to varying degrees across different forms, indicating that gradient vanishing is also alleviated in these methods.
+Among them, JRC decouples the logit into click and non-click logit, and the gradient vanishing is mainly mitigated on the non-click logit.

-Furthermore, does their alleviating gradient vanishing also lead to performance improvement?
-We compare the performance of JRC, Combined-List, and RCR methods on the Criteo dataset with $\beta_{pos}=0.1$.
-We found they all show improved ranking and classification performance on the Criteo dataset, as shown in Tab.~\ref{tab: bce_jrc_twitter}.
-Overall, it can be concluded that other combination methods can also achieve performance improvement by introducing ranking loss to alleviate gradient vanishing in negative samples.
+We then compare the performance of JRC, Combined-List, and RCR methods on the Criteo dataset with $\beta_\text{pos}=0.1$.
+We found they all show improved ranking and classification performance, as shown in Tab.~\ref{tab: bce_jrc_twitter}.
+Overall, it can be concluded that these combination methods can also achieve performance improvement by introducing ranking loss to alleviate gradient vanishing of negative samples.